The Froebelian School, Horsforth prides itself on providing the highest quality, full day, wraparound care.

 Please note that children remaining for the afternoon session should bring play clothes to school (e.g. a tracksuit or similar outfit).

-Froebelian runs a summer club for the first two weeks of the Summer holiday which is exclusively for Froebelian pupils.
+Froebelian runs a summer club which is exclusively for Froebelian pupils.
 Details and booking information are sent home towards the end of January each year.

 Form teachers are at the heart of the pastoral care that embraces every child.
 Our teachers devote lots of time to ensuring that they know each child really well and have an excellent rapport with them.
 They also ensure that key information is shared with other staff who work with the children, such as playground supervisors and visiting teachers.
 That way if a child has a particular concern it is dealt with quickly and sensitively by all the staff.